dell/csm-docs/content/docs/replication/upgrade.md

 ### Replication CRD version update

-CRD `dellcsireplicationgroups.replication.storage.dell.com` has been updated to version `v1` in CSM 1.6.
-To facilitate the continued use of existing `DellCSIReplicationGroup` CR objects after upgrading to CSM 1.6 or later, an `init container` will be deployed during upgrade.
+CRD `dellcsireplicationgroups.replication.storage.dell.com` has been updated to version `v1` in CSM Replication v1.4.0.
+To facilitate the continued use of existing `DellCSIReplicationGroup` CR objects after upgrading to CSM Replication v1.4.0 or later, an `init container` will be deployed during upgrade.
 The `init container` updates the existing CRs with necessary steps for their continued use.

 > Note: Do not update the CRD as part of upgrade.
 The `init container` takes care of updating existing CRD and CR versions.